ptbannister/l7r/simulation/README.md

 most difficult to write.

 You should be careful about overriding the strategies of a character with a school or profession!
-Most of the school and profession abilities only work because of a special strategy.
-Overriding their strategy may result in nerfing the character's school or profession abilities.
+Certain schools have a custom strategies that take into account their special abilities.
+Overriding their strategies may result in nerfing the character's school or profession abilities.